jfrog/frogbot/docs/frogbot-config.md

     - GitHub with GitHub actions
     - GitLab

-2. Push the file to the root of your repository.
-The path should be: `.frogbot/frogbot-config.yml`
+2. Push the file to the following path in the root of your repository: `.frogbot/frogbot-config.yml`

 ## The file structure
 ### Params